Mutilar/CSE015/README.md

-# Coursework: CSE015
-Work for CSE015: Discrete Mathematics
+# Coursework for CSE015: Discrete Mathematics